 This step might take several minutes to finish.

-3. Locate and edit the upload_artifacts_to_private_harbor.sh script file or the upload_oci_artifacts_to_private_harbor.sh file with a text editor.
+3. Locate and edit the upload_oci_artifacts_to_private_harbor.sh file with a text editor.
+If you need to use a ChartMuseum-compatible private container registry, edit the upload_artifacts_to_private_harbor.sh script file.

 1. Set the DOCKER_REPO property to the URL for your private container registry.

-For example, DOCKER_REPO=harbor-repo.vmware.com/nsx_intelligence
+For example, DOCKER_REPO=harbor-repo.mycompany.com/nsx_intelligence

 2. Set the DOCKER_USERNAME property to the user name of the private container registry account.